 Set limits to overcome digital addiction

-Setting limits on your device use can help you to reduce your digital addiction by creating boundaries around your technology use.
+Setting limits on your device use can help you reduce your digital addiction by creating boundaries around your technology use.
 This could include setting a time limit for using certain apps, such as social media or games, or setting a designated time of day when you will not use any devices.
 This can help you to reduce your dependence on your devices and engage in other activities.

 Find alternative activities to overcome digital addiction